qkum/freqtrade/docs/faq.md

 ### I have waited 5 minutes, why hasn't the bot made any trades yet?!

-Depending on the buy strategy, the amount of whitelisted coins, the situation of the market etc, it can take up to hours to find good entry position for a trade.
+#1 Depending on the buy strategy, the amount of whitelisted coins, the
+situation of the market etc, it can take up to hours to find good entry position for a trade.
 Be patient!

+#2 Or it may because you made an human error?
+Like writing --dry-run when you wanted to trade live?.
+Maybe an error with the exchange API?
+Or something else.
+You will have to do the hard work of finding out the root cause of the problem :)

 ### I have made 12 trades already, why is my total profit negative?!